That's Your Funeral

-That's Your Funeral was a BBC sitcom from 1971 about a North of England funeral director called Basil Bulstrode (Bill Fraser).
-Storylines used many urban legends about the funeral industry.
-It was cancelled after one series.
+That's Your Funeral is a 1971 BBC sitcom written by Peter Lewis and starring Bill Fraser, Raymond Huntley and David Battley, about a North of England funeral business.
+Storylines used urban legends about the funeral industry.
+It ran for one series of six episodes, following the pilot episode "Last Tribute" broadcast as the 25 March 1970 edition of Comedy Playhouse.

-A very similar theme was used far more successfully in the ITV sitcom In Loving Memory.
+A similar theme was used in the ITV sitcom In Loving Memory.

-BBC One Scotland and BBC One Northern Ireland dropped the show to accommodate their regional programmes in the same timeslot That's Your Funeral aired on the network BBC One and BBC One Wales.
+BBC One Scotland and BBC One Northern Ireland dropped the show to accommodate their regional programmes during the timeslot in which That's Your Funeral aired on the network BBC One and BBC One Wales.